crawl3r/loljwt/README.md

 A jwt cracker written in Rust.
 Apologies for any bad code, this is my first attempt at Rust - but I'm very much enjoying it :)

-Build in release, works so much faster (for obvious rasons):
+Build in release, works so much faster (for obvious reasons):
 ```
 cargo build --release
 ```